kushshrestha01/data-structures-and-algorithms/401-code-challenges/README/queue_with_stacks.md

 # Challenge Summary
-Implement a Queue using two Stacks.
+Creating a First-in, First out Animal Shelter.

 ## Challenge Description
-1. Creating a brand new PseudoQueue class.This PseudoQueue class will implement our standard queue interface and internally only utilize 2 Stack objects.
+1. Created a class called AnimalShelter which holds only dogs and cats.
+The shelter operates using a first-in, first-out approach.
-2. Method enqueue inserts value into the PseudoQueue, using a first-in, first-out approach.
+2. Implemented enqueue method that adds animal to the shelter. animal can be either a dog or a cat object.
-3. Method dequeue extracts a value from the PseudoQueue, using a first-in, first-out approach.
+2. Implemented dequeue method that returns either a dog or a cat.
+If pref is not "dog" or "cat" then return null.

 ## Approach & Efficiency
 Started with a whiteboard and used it as a reference to complete the code.